-- Pension, profit-sharing, retirement and similar plans (legal obligations) - What are the Company's obligations relative to terminating contributions and notice of termination? - What are the Company's obligations, if any, concerning continuing funding of the plans? - Do any benefits documents promise "facility shutdown benefits," which permit employees to take early retirement benefits and/or participate in the welfare plans after the shutdown? - Will the shutdown cause any plan to suffer a "partial termination?"
+- Pension, profit-sharing, retirement and similar plans (legal obligations) - what are the Company's obligations relative to terminating contributions and notice of termination? - what are the Company's obligations, if any, concerning continuing funding of the plans? - do any benefits documents promise "facility shutdown benefits," which permit employees to take early retirement benefits and/or participate in the welfare plans after the shutdown? - will the shutdown cause any plan to suffer a "partial termination?"
 A partial termination occurs when a sizeable number of employees are removed from plan participation, which causes the terminating participants to become fully vested in the plan.
 There is no hard and fast rule for when an employer triggers a partial termination, but a rule of thumb is a 20% reduction in the number of active plan participants within a plan year.
+(It has an effect on participants whose employment terminates during the plan year.) - > do you need to amend the plans? - Determine benefits to be offered (voluntary, as part of severance packages and in addition to severance pay) - should there be a Voluntary Early Retirement Plan?
+If so, does the Company have time to implement it?
+(45 days to consider decision to participate, 45 days to consider release, 7 days to revoke the release). - if there is a voluntary plan, notify employees and provide talking points to supervisors that: - package is voluntary; - the consequences of accepting/rejecting the package; - employees should not be told to volunteer and employees' choice should be free of fraud and undue influence

-(It has an effect on participants whose employment terminates during the plan year.) - > Employees have a reasonable amount of time to consult his/her family, financial advisor, and/or attorney; - > If applicable, employees should be forewarned particularly that they will be laid off if they did not accept the plan or told that there could be some layoffs or shifting of positions within the company if a certain number of people do not participate. - Should there be continuation of certain benefits paid for by the Company, such as health coverage? - Outplacement services? - Retention of Company vehicle, laptop, cell phone, etc.? - Group health insurance continuation (legal obligations) - Are there any state law health insurance continuation requirements? - Does the Company have an obligation to communicate conversion rights under insured policies such as long-term disability and life?
+- employees have an opportunity to reject the package or revoke the package after accepting - employees have a reasonable amount of time to consult his/her family, financial advisor, and/ or attorney; - if applicable, employees should be forewarned particularly that they will be laid off if they did not accept the plan or told that there could be some layoffs or shifting of positions within the company if a certain number of people do not participate. - should there be continuation of certain benefits paid for by the Company, such as health coverage? - outplacement services? - retention of Company vehicle, laptop, cell phone, etc.? - Group health insurance continuation (legal obligations) - are there any provincial law health insurance continuation requirements? - does the Company have an obligation to communicate conversion rights under insured policies such as long-term disability and life?